lovejany210/NGS2-Spawn-Mod/README.md

 1. Download Cheat Engine 7.3

+2. COPY & PASTE THE CONTENTS OF NGS2 Spawn Mod - Chapter 1.CT IN NOTEPAD AND SAVE IT AS NGS2.CT

-2. Launch NGS2SpawnMod.CT
+2. Launch NGS2SpawnMod.CT WITH CHEAT ENGINE

-3. Attach Cheat Engine To Ninja Gaiden Sigma2.exe

-HOTKEYS
+3. ATTACH CHEAT ENGINE TO NINJA GAIDEN SIGMA2.EXE (GAME HAS TO BE LAUNCHED FIRST)

+HOTKEYS (can manually enable them as well)

 1 = Increase Spawn